kiazhi/kiazhi.github.io/_pages/about.md

 ## Additional Information

-On my free time, I loves to contribute back to the IT community with knowledge and skills learnt from my experience to enrich the practice for the next person who may endeavour on the same journey or beyond.
-I started off by blogging in my previous ([ryentang.wordpress.com](https://ryentang.wordpress.com)) blog site serves by Wordpress.com for the sake of documenting my learnings to avoid from suffering the modern world of digital amnesia.
+On my free time, I loves to contribute back to the IT community with knowledge and skills learnt from my experience to enrich the practices for the next person who may endeavour on the same journey or beyond.
+I started off by blogging in my previous ([ryentang.wordpress.com](https://ryentang.wordpress.com)) blog site serves by Wordpress.com for the sake of documenting my learnings to avoid from suffering of digital amnesia in this modern world.

 <hr style='margin-top: 0.5em; margin-bottom: 0em; border-top: 1px solid #eaeaea'>